 If you report or are referred to Title IX, a case is created by Title IX Staff or Conduct Staff (Dependent on who is the first point of contact).
 After the case is created, the Title IX coordinator does an initial assessment within 5-7 business days to determine whether the scope of the allegations fall within the jurisdiction if the Title IX sexual harassment and its applicable grievance process.
-During this the scope of the anegaloris fail winn the pursuance in the reference and the approache giverance giverance process.
-During this time the Title IX coordinator will provide them with a written explanation of their rights and options with respect to a report of a Title IX Sexual hairassment; Provide a written explanation of the Formal Complaint Process [A]; and Promptly make supporter measures available to the complaint upon receipts of notice [with or without filling a formal complaint].
+During this time the Title IX coordinator will:

+- Contact the complainant to provide them with a written explanation of their rights and options with respect to a report of a Title IX Sexual harassm Provide a written explanation of the Formal Complaint Process [A]; and Promptly make supportive measures available to the complainant upon receipt of notice [with or without filling a formal complaint].